How do design trends emerge? Who is responsible for them? And what defines a “trend” as opposed to a short-lived fad?

 One perfect example of this is Apple, whose “switching costs” compel their users to stay loyal to the whole Apple platform, not just the physical products.
 This stickiness has empowered Apple’s ability to drive trends.

-Influencers can either start trends themselves or help brands to drive them by lending their clout.
+Influencers who have an online footprint can either start trends themselves or help brands to drive them by lending their clout.
 Fenty Beauty is an example of where a brand has launched a successful “sticky” business by combining a good idea (a beauty product that celebrates diversity) with a celebrity founder.

 Within your own industry (e.g. design), there will be influencers that you can identify and work with.